Inventory of the Alan K. Manchester Papers, 1905-1975

 - Dean Alan K. Manchester Records, 1850-1967, bulk 1949-1967.
 (University Archives, Duke University.)

-[Identification of item], Alan K. Manchester Papers, University Archives, Duke University.
+[Identification of item], Alan K. Manchester Papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Alan K. Manchester Papers were received by the University Archives as a transfer in 1983-1984.